rortizmerino/haplotyping/docs/QC/QC.md

 # Quality Control

-Here you will find general info about Quality Control steps implemented with either Illumina or PacBio HiFi DNA sequencing reads
+Here you will find general info about Quality Control steps implemented for PacBio HiFi DNA sequencing reads